neo4j-field/auth-plugin-introspection/README.md

 Edit the Introspection configuration file you just copied to `<NEO4J-HOME>/config/` and update the setting for your oauth provider

+Set the claims and role mapping

+     auth.oauth.claims.username=username
+     auth.oauth.claims.groups=groups
+     auth.oauth.group_to_role_mapping="/Admin"=admin;"/Reader"=reader

+To enable Introspection set `auth.oauth.validate_introspection=true` then use the Auth Server configuration to set `auth.oauth.client_id` and `auth.oauth.client_secret` (if needed) as well as `auth.oauth.introspection_uri`

+If the groups are not returned from the Introspection response, they can be retrieved from the User Info endpoint by setting `auth.oauth.get_groups_from_user_info=true` and `auth.oauth.user_info_uri`

+If using the User Info endpoint, the Introspection can be skipped to avoid the additional network traffic.
+One of either Introspection or User Info must be enabled or all log ins will fail.

 Edit the Neo4j configuration file `<NEO4J-HOME>/conf/neo4j.conf` and add the `dbms.security.authentication_providers` and `dbms.security.authorization_providers` settings, e.g.: